kashyap7x/QGN/README.md

-# QuadNet for Semantic Segmentation on PyTorch
+# QuadNet for Semantic Segmentation

-This is a PyTorch implementation of QuadNet, a hierarchical scene parsing network based on graph convolutions.
+PyTorch implementation of QuadNet, a hierarchical scene parsing network based on graph convolutions and pyramidal pooling.

 ## Issues
-* ResNet-34 doesn't work with synchronized batch norm
-* No .cuda() in the original code
+* No .cuda() in the original code, check if necessary
 * utils.to_one_hot to be verified

 ## References